mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ### Use `runMATLABTests` Step

 Use the `runMATLABTests` step in your Pipeline to run all tests in your MATLAB project and generate artifacts.
 MATLAB includes any files in your project that have a `Test` label.
-If your Pipeline does not leverage a MATLAB project or uses a MATLAB release before R2019a, then MATLAB includes all tests in the the root of your repository including its subfolders.
+If your Pipeline does not leverage a MATLAB project or uses a MATLAB release before R2019a, then MATLAB includes all tests in the the root of your repository, including its subfolders.

 For example, in your `Jenkinsfile`, define a Declarative Pipeline to run the tests in your project and fail the build if any of the tests fails.